-(a) Depreciation of property, plant and equipment
+(a) Depreciation

 Property, plant and equipment are depreciated on a straight-line basis over the estimated useful lives.
 The Group reviews annually the useful life of an asset.
 The depreciation expense for future periods is adjusted if there are significant changes from previous estimation.